 Many platforms offer a host of features.
 Most are cloud-based SaaS (software as a service), commanding a monthly subscription charge, which is great because it means companies can spread the cost, without any heavy initial outlay.

-Key benefits of using an employee engagement platform:
+Key benefits of using employee engagement software:

 - Insight available immediately – no waiting time whilst someone churns through the results.